VPeti1/CW-I_PLUS/README.md

-# CW-I Plus
+# CW Plus
-The GUI for CW-I
+The GUI for CW-I and OpenCW

 # How to install?
 ## Clone the repo